 Miller's mother went to the school and asked the school counselor what she could do to help him.

 "Their response was, 'There's nothing that they could do.
 If he looks that way, if he talks that way, if he walks that way, there's absolutely nothing they could do to protect me and it was probably just going to happen and that my family should probably just get used to it.' "

 His mother was appalled but felt helpless.
 Miller spent two more years at his high school and found a group of friends who accepted him — but still remembers how the first two years of high school were just horrible.

-"When I talked to my mom about this years later — after high school — she just said, 'It was so hard, we didn't know what to say to you," he says.
-"I think if I had come out to my mom or dad at that point, they probably would have worked a little harder to protect me but I was so ashamed of it too — the hassle I was getting at school, that I just wanted to not live it anymore."
+"When I talked to my mom about this years later — after high school — she just said, 'It was so hard; we didn't know what to say to you,' " he says.
+"I think if I had come out to my mom or dad at that point, they probably would have worked a little harder to protect me, but I was so ashamed of it too — the hassle I was getting at school, that I just wanted to not live it anymore."

-Savage was also bullied but didn't tell his parents what was going on, partially because he didn't want to implicate himself and tell them why he was being bullied.
+Savage was also bullied but didn't tell his parents what was going on, partly because he didn't want to implicate himself and tell them why he was being bullied.
 His older brother Billy — who was straight and also viciously bullied in middle school — recently told Dan that there were noticeable differences between the ways they were treated at home.

-"He said, 'At the end of the day, I had mom and dad and you didn't.
+"He said, 'At the end of the day, I had Mom and Dad and you didn't.'
 And that really captures the difference between the bullied straight kid and the bullied gay kid," Savage says.
 "The bullied straight kid goes home to a shoulder to cry on and support and can talk freely about his experience at school and why he's being bullied.
 I couldn't go home and open up to my parents.
 I did think about suicide briefly — not because the bullying had gotten so bad, but because I thought that it would be the good Catholic-son thing to do for my parents."

 When he was 18, Savage decided to tell his mother that he was gay.
 She didn't initially accept it.